wix-incubator/wix-code-docs/wix-stores-backend/wix-stores-backend/guides/eCommerce Integration.md

 ## Non-Managed Variants

-When the inventory of a product's variants is not managed (`product.manageVariants: false`), the `options` object should contain the variant's options and choices
+When the inventory of a product's variants is not managed (`product.manageVariants: false`), the `catalogReference.options` field should contain the variant's options and choices:

 ```json
 {